Food Help

 Is able to work and has no physical or mental disabilities that prevent them from working, and;

-Does not have minor children in their household.
+Does not have children under 14 in their household.

 If all of these criteria apply to you, there are some additional considerations when receiving SNAP benefits.

-Federal rules limit ABAWDs to only 3 months of SNAP benefits every 3 years, unless they also meet one or more of the following:
+Federal rules limit these individuals to only 3 months of SNAP benefits every 3 years, unless they also meet one or more of the following:

 Working at least 80 hours a month, or an average of 20 hours a week, in paid employment, volunteering/unpaid work, or state-approved employment or training programs.
 You can participate in any one of these activities, or a combination of two or more of them, and add hours together to reach the 80 hours per month requirement.